-For our fourth Rundown article, the youngest Oscar category shows the big boys how it’s done…sometimes.
+For our fourth Rundown article, we look at the artificial environments and characters that entertained adults and children this year.
 After the jump, you’ll find our winner and runner-up predictions for Best Animated Feature as well as general commentary about the race.
-Tomorrow, we’ll cover one of the few categories this year where most prognosticators have declared the race over.
+Tomorrow, we’ll cover one of the year’s supporting categories.

 Best Animated Feature